saramohammadinejad/learningSTL/README.md

 4) you will see figure 7 and the results reported in the description of "PID controller case study" in Matlab command window. (hint: the reported execution time might be different due to using a different platform)

 ---------------------------------------------------------------------------------------

-Final hints:

-1) Figure 3 is a synthetic example drawn in powerpoint to explain a technique from a previous work.
-That's why I didn't provide instruction to reproduce it.
-Figure 1 and 2 takes a long time to generate (around 1 day).
-Based on discussions we had with RE PC, long execution time is a problem to check reproducibility.
-That's why we didn't provide instructions to reproduce those figures.

-2) Data reported in table1 is a summary of results obtained in above case studies (that I provided instructions to run each of them individually).
-That's why I didn't provide instruction to reproduce it again.

 Questions and bug reports (and any examples of the use of this technique on other problems) can be send to saramoha@usc.edu.

 Sara Mohammadinejad